 Just like the ACT Verbal Prep Course book reviewed immediately above, this book is also well organized and has the content of a much more expensive course.
 If you’re looking to improve your ACT quant performance and either choose to self study or don’t have a convenient prep course or tutor option, we don’t think you’ll regret this purchase either!

-McGraw-Hill Education ACT 2018 by Steven Dulan
+McGraw-Hill Education ACT Elite 2019 by Steven Dulan

-This guide includes four full-length practice tests and, while the practice questions appear to be a bit easier than the ones in the official guide listed at the top of the page, we continue to receive positive feedback from our clients.
+This guide includes eight full-length practice tests and, while the practice questions appear to be a bit easier than the ones in the official guide listed at the top of the page, we continue to receive positive feedback from our clients.